DEQrmichie/heatsource-9/README.md

 |       6       | `CANOPY_DEPTH` | Canopy depth      | meters                 |   float   |  Optional  |    Optional    |     Optional     |

-- For backward compatibility with older files, if a `CANOPY_DEPTH` column is not present in the landcover codes file, the vegetation `HEIGHT` is used instead.
+- For backward compatibility with older files, if a `CANOPY_DEPTH` column is not present in the landcover codes file, the vegetation `HEIGHT` is used internally in the model for canopy depth.

 ##### LAI